keu/docs/astro/develop-project.md

 #### Step 3: Build a Custom Docker Image

-1. Run the following command to create a new Docker image from your `Dockerfile.build` file, making sure to replace `<ssh-key>` with your SSH private key file name and `<astro-runtime-image>` with your Astro Runtime image:
+1. Run the following command to create a new Docker image from your `Dockerfile.build` file.
+Replace `<ssh-key>` with your SSH private key file name and `<astro-runtime-image>` with your Astro Runtime image.

     ```sh
     DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --ssh=github="$HOME/.ssh/<ssh-key>" -t custom-<astro-runtime-image> .